dataloop-ai-joint-dev/.github/profile/README.md

 After the checking of the Majority Vote is completed, the resulted mask/s are uploaded to the given upload dataset.

 ### Install the Application
-Please reach out to your Dataloop Customer Success manager to get the application installed in your project.
+Please reach out to your Dataloop Customer Success manager to get the Pipeline installed in your project.

 ### Technology
 * Python